estevaofon/pyanimation/README.md

 Pyanimation
 ===========
-A module to easily create animations in pygame
+A python module to easily create animations in pygame

 Setup
 -----
 ```bash